Multiplicity one theorems: the Archimedean case: Nonnegativity of eigenvalues of an Euler vector field

-For any Lie subalgebra $\h$ of $\gl_A(E)$, denote by $\h^x$ the centralizer of $x$ in $\h$.
-An element $x\in \su(E)$ is said to be nilpotent if it is nilpotent as a $\R$-linear operator on $E$.
-The following lemma gives a description of $E(x)$.
+Recall that an element of $\u(E)$ is said to be nilpotent (semisimple) if it is nilpotent (semisimple) as a $\R$-linear operator on $E$.
+Recall also that a nilpotent element of $\u(E)$ (which is automatically in $\su(E)$) is said to be distinguished if it commutes with no nonzero semisimple element in $\su(E)$ (cf. \cite[Section 8.2]{CM}).